-Written by Agnes Los Last updated: March 31, 2013
+Written by Agnes Los Last updated: January 19, 2017

-You should now have the basics and specifications of your invitations covered – now it’s all about design.
+Once you have the basics and specifications of your invitations covered – now it’s all about design.
 The hand-made look is extremely popular right now, with the vintage theme as the top favourite.
 Such self-made invites are unique because you can use anything you fancy to make them look professional and modern yet personal – dried flowers, ribbon, embossed stamps, various paper textures and colours and much more – see our DIY wedding stationery section for all the useful bits and bobs!

-Depending on what you’re used to, Microsoft Word is always a good option to design your invitation due to the ease of use and the limitless choice of fonts you can download online.
+Depending on what you’re used to, Microsoft Word is a good option to design your invitation due to the ease of use and the limitless choice of fonts you can download online.
 Make sure you set the size of the invite first; A6 is generally enough space to demonstrate graphics and colours while keeping it petite and elegant.

 A6 is also convenient as it fits twice onto A4 paper, so you can set it up to place two invites on one landscape A4.
 Do this by going to the page layout tab in word > set the size to A6 and when you’re going to print the document set page per sheet to two pages per sheet.

 When copying graphics into the document, make sure you wrap them as “tight”, so they can be positioned anywhere on the document, do this by right clicking the image > hover on wrap > and choose “tight”.
 Only then can you move the image at free will, if your using multiple graphics you may need to layer them, for example text over the image, this is also achieved by right clicking and selecting “bring to front” or “send to back”.